simplytestme/website/docs/tugboat.md

 # Tugboat

 In order to test sandboxes locally, you need to have access to the Tugboat instance.
-These are held by the maintainers and select contributors.
+These are managed by the maintainers.

-Use configuration overrides in `web/sites/default/settings.local.php` to configure Tugboat
+Use configuration overrides in `web/sites/default/settings.local.php` to configure Tugboat.

 ```php
 $config['tugboat.settings']['repository_id'] = '5c7aab3c14b2a10001a46d81';